Hasnain7861/scholarship-tracker/README.md

 Scholarship Finder is a web application designed to help students discover, track, and manage scholarships tailored to their profiles.
 With a clean and intuitive interface, Scholarship Finder allows students to simplify the process of finding scholarships, organizing documents, and monitoring application progress.

+## 💡 Why Was I Created?

+Scholarship Finder was born out of a personal need.
+As a student, I faced the task of finding scholarships that matched my academic background, goals, and personal interests.
+The process was overwhelming, and I missed out on countless opportunities because of how scattered the scholarship landscape is.

+I realized there had to be a better way to help students like myself not only find scholarships but also track their applications and manage the entire process with ease.
+Scholarship Finder was created with one goal in mind: **to simplify the journey of financing education**.
+I want every student to have access to the resources they need to pursue their academic dreams without being burdened by financial uncertainty.

+Whether you're looking for merit-based scholarships, need-based financial aid, or niche-specific opportunities, Scholarship Finder aims to provide personalized scholarship matches and a clear path forward.

 ## 🚀 Features

 - **🔍 Scholarship Search**: Discover scholarships that match your academic profile and background.